 - a.
 If the extern student is completing an externship and receiving DU course credit, then the student's work in their externship position will have coverage under DU's liability insurance policy.
 If requested, DU will provide the externship site a current Certificate Of Insurance with the applicable types of insurance requested.
-DU carries general liability: - 1. \$1,000,000 per occurrence with a \$2,000,000 million aggregate limit; - 2. malpractice insurance \$1,000,000 per occurrence with a \$3,000,000 aggregate, and - 3. workers' compensation with limits as required by applicable state law. - b.
-The externship site is required to carry insurance with insurers who are duly licensed or authorized to do business in the state in which work and/or services are to be performed, and have an "A.M.
+DU carries general liability: - 1. \$1,000,000 per occurrence with a \$2,000,000 aggregate limit; - 2. malpractice insurance \$1,000,000 per occurrence with a \$3,000,000 aggregate, and - 3. workers' compensation with limits as required by applicable state law. - b.
+The externship site is required to carry insurance with insurers who are duly licensed or authorized to do business in the state in which work and/or services are to be performed, and

+- have an "A.M.
 Best" rating of not less than A-VII.
 Policies must remain in full force and effect for the duration of the externship. - c.
 Externship sites may be asked annually to provide proof of current insurance via a Certificate of Insurance, which shows that the site has the following: - 1.
-Commercial General Liability Insurance: - Limits required: Minimum of \$1,000,000 per occurrence with a \$2,000,000 per annual aggregate. - 2.
+Commercial General Liability Insurance: - 1.
+Limits required: Minimum of \$1,000,000 per occurrence with a \$2,000,000 per annual aggregate. - 2.
 Malpractice Insurance: This insurance must provide coverage for the extern student who becomes legally obligated because of any act, error, or omission in the rendering of or failure to render professional services with the externship. - 1.
 Limits required: Minimum of \$1,000,000 per occurrence with a \$3,000,000 per annual aggregate. - 3.
 Workers Compensation Insurance: If the extern student is paid, the externship site must also provide workers' compensation insurance coverage for the extern student.
 If the student is working in ND, OH, WA, or WY, the externship site is required to provide worker's compensation insurance for the extern student if the student is paid or unpaid. - 1.
-Limits required: The statutory amount(s) as required by applicable state law.
+Limits required: The statutory amount(s) as required by applicable state law. - d.

-d.
 Externship sites understand it is their responsibility to have the requisite insurance on hand and if asked, will supply it to DU.
 Externship sites release the law school of any responsibility and liability if the supervisor fails to provide the documentation if asked and/or does not have the requisite insurance as outlined.

-\Government entities and judicial chambers must carry applicable insurance with proper limits related to their jurisdiction's immunity cap, and those limits may be different than what is listed above and will be accepted.
+Government entities and judicial chambers must carry applicable insurance with proper limits related to their jurisdiction's immunity cap, and those limits may be different than what is listed above and will be accepted.
+Corporate placements may be exempt from the malpractice insurance requirement if they aren't practicing law and aren't giving legal advice.